FBWE22-E08/UIB-Lessons/1-Boilerplate/README.md

 ## Running our file locally

-Go to folder where you have html file and open it with the browser OR you can use live server VS Code extension.
+Go a to folder where you have the html file and open it with the browser OR you can use live server VS Code extension.

 ---